|1 capsule contains:

 - bell pepper

-The betacarotene content in vegetables may vary quite a lot, depending on factors like the soil they were cultivated in, fertilizers, wind, weather conditions, and the subsequent treatment of the crop.
+The beta-carotene content in vegetables may vary quite a lot, depending on factors like the soil in which they have been cultivated, fertilizers, wind, weather conditions, and the subsequent treatment of the crop.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of betacarotene and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind beta-carotene and has acknowledged the following claims:

-- Contributes to the maintenance of normal skin and sucous membranes
+- Contributes to the maintenance of normal skin and mucous membranes

 - Contributes to the maintenance of normal vision